Killenworth: Diplomatic retreat

-In 1946, the estate was purchased by the Soviet Union and used as the country retreat of its delegation to the United Nations.
+In 1946, the estate was purchased by the Soviet Union and used as a country retreat by its United Nations delegation.
+One of the first residents after purchase was Vyacheslav Molotov.

 The presence of the Russians made the property the target of demonstrations, requiring the City of Glen Cove to provide additional police protection that was not reimbursed.
 When Soviet leader Nikita Khrushchev visited Killenworth in 1960, crowds reportedly threw tomatoes at his party's limousines.
 Other residents simply watched the procession in silence.
-Cuban leader Fidel Castro also visited Killenworth in Glen Cove while in the United States.
+Cuban leader Fidel Castro also visited Killenworth while in the United States.

 The tax-exempt status of the property led to conflict with the City of Glen Cove, which in 1970 attempted to foreclose on the property until the United States Department of State got a restraining order in federal court to stop the proceedings.
 In the 1980s the facility was subject to allegations that it was being used for espionage, with defector Arkady Shevchenko stating that its top floors were occupied by equipment for signals intelligence.
 In response to this and the tax dispute, in 1982 the city council voted to revoke the Russians' ability to get permits for city beach, golf, and tennis facilities.
 The Soviet Union retaliated by denying use of a Moscow beach to members of the Embassy of the United States in Moscow.
 The permit revocation was reversed in 1984.

 In December 2016, the Obama administration announced that two Russian diplomatic facilities, one of which was on Long Island, would be closed as part of the retaliation for the Russian interference in the 2016 United States presidential election.
 It was initially reported that Killenworth might be the Long Island site, but the designated facility turned out to be another mansion owned by the Russians called Norwich House in nearby Upper Brookville, New York.
 Killenworth is still used by the Russian delegation.